unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 This command allows you to revoke your vote given to a delegate with his @unikname.

 #### Arguments
-- `DELEGATE` (required):  The @unikname between double quote, or the unikid of the delegate to unvote for.
+- `ID` (required): the unikid of the delegate to unvote for or the @unikname with [the format of a DID](/uns-use-the-network/cheatsheet.html#did-decentralized-identifier).
+See examples below for more information.

 #### Parameters